Glojam/CompanyHauler/README.md

 ## Credits
 ### Radio music
-All of the radio music is available from the public domain, available on the Internet Archive: https://archive.org/details/78rpmCollection1920s1930sPopularMusic
+All of the radio music is available from the public domain, thanks to the Internet Archive: https://archive.org/details/78rpmCollection1920s1930sPopularMusic

 ### FreeSound attributions